 There are many postural muscles that are constantly contracting and relaxing in response to normal body movements to prevent us from falling over and allow us to maintain an upright posture.
 When our first vertebra is misaligned, the weight of the head is no longer evenly distributed over the neck and the rest of the body.
 The body therefore reflexively responds to this imbalance by contracting different postural muscles in its attempt to maintain an upright posture.
 It is the reflexive contractions of the postural muscles that result in the contracted/ shortened leg.

 Symptoms can occur after years of altered function.
-We feel prevention and optimization is better that reactive, distress care.
+We feel proactive health care is better that reactive care.

 You don’t.
 Ongoing assessments are advised if you want to allow for optimal healing to minimize recurrence and optimize function.

 Many feel significant relief in discomfort following the first few visits.
 Our goal is not just to provide relief but to create a situation where the spinal stresses that caused the issue are minimized, stabilized and you no longer need to be adjusted regularly.
 This level of care can involve significant work on your part.
 Although we can’t always achieve this status with a patient, it is this situation that provides optimal long-term benefit.

 Symptoms are the last to show up and the first to leave (think of how cancer or heart attacks occur).
 A symptom-free state does not necessarily mean healing has completed or that you are in your optimal alignment.
 Once your body begins showing signs that it is stabilizing and holding alignment for an extended period of time, recommended time between visits will be lengthened.

 No, however often people who experience chiropractic recognize the health benefits and choose a lifestyle that includes lifelong chiropractic care.